Home > Formulas > Sum > Check Box

 The PMT function calculates the loan payment for a single month.
 With the checkbox at the top of the worksheet, you can opt to see the total amount to be repaid.
 That would be the monthly payment, multiplied by the total number of payments (number of years x 12).

 At the end of the PMT function, you'll check the value in cell C1, which is linked to the checkbox.
 If cell C1 is TRUE, then the monthly payment is multiplied by the number of payments.
 If C1 is FALSE, the monthly payment is multiplied by 1.

 Enter this formula in cell C12:

-To see the formulas, and test the checkbox, you can download the Excel Formula Checkbox sample workbook.
-The file is in Excel 2007 format, and is zipped.
+To see the formulas, and test the checkbox, get the Excel Formula Checkbox sample workbook.
+The file is in xlsx format, and is zipped.
 There are no macros in the workbook.